 One of these principles calls for algorithms to be fully transparent and independently validated by data scientists and in partnership with communities affected by these decisions.
 Another says these tools should predict success—such as the likelihood of a defendant showing up for a court hearing, as opposed to the odds of them failing to appear.

 “With the Digital Impact grant, we are changing the narrative about these tools and the idea that technology has a role to play in determining who’s a public safety risk and who’s eligible for release,” says Luong.

-Digital Impact, an initiative within the Digital Civil Society Lab at the Stanford Center for Philanthropy and Civil Society (Stanford PACS), helps fund research teams and nonprofit organizations looking to advance the safe, ethical, and effective use of digital resources for social good.
+Digital Impact, an initiative of the Digital Civil Society Lab at the Stanford Center for Philanthropy and Civil Society (Stanford PACS), helps fund research teams and nonprofits looking to advance the safe, ethical, and effective use of digital resources for social good.
 With the support of the Bill & Melinda Gates Foundation, Digital Impact has given nearly three-quarters of a million dollars in grants since 2016.

 Krysten Crawford is a freelance writer and editor based in the San Francisco Bay Area.